Working on behalf of Bournemouth Borough Council, Mackley

 As this was a temporary application, the installation of cabled/fixed CCTV to provide this video was not practical or financially viable.

 Additionally, given the works were taking place in an area of high public activity, Mackley required a quality security solution to protect assets outside of working hours.

 Mackley contracted WCCTV as a specialist manufacturer and supplier of surveillance cameras that transmit both

 WCCTV provided Mackley with a WCCTV 4G IR Speed Dome attached to railings above the cliff.
 The crane operator received live footage from the camera on an iPad placed within his cabin, using WCCTV's free mobile viewing app.

 To protect the sites, WCCTV provided two WCCTV HD Site Towers to keep an eye on valuable assets.

 The portable WCCTV Site Tower integrates an IR PTZ camera, multiple motion detectors and audio speakers backed by high-end alarm monitoring and response, effectively eliminating the need for costly manned-guarding.

 The clean-up operations were completed successfully and in good time, with the live video from the WCCTV Mini Dome proving an invaluable element of the project.

-WCCTV has since worked with Mackley on a number of projects, and continue to protect sites for them using innovative wireless technologies.
+WCCTV has since worked with Mackley on many projects and continues to protect sites for them using innovative wireless technologies.